undreamai/LLMUnity/README.md

   }
 }
 ```
-You can also specify a function to call when the model reply has been completed.<br>
+You can also specify a function to call when the model reply has been completed:
-This is useful if the `Stream` option is enabled for continuous output from the model (default behaviour):
 ``` c#
   void ReplyCompleted(){
     // do something when the reply from the model is complete